‘Fantastic Beasts’ Star Eddie Redmayne Speaks Out Against J.K. Rowling’s Trans Statements

 “As someone who has worked with both J.K.
 Rowling and members of the trans community, I wanted to make it absolutely clear where I stand.
 I disagree with Jo’s comments.
 Trans women are women, trans men are men and non-binary identities are valid.
 I would never want to speak on behalf of the community but I do know that my dear transgender friends and colleagues are tired of this constant questioning of their identities, which all too often results in violence and abuse.
 They simply want to live their lives peacefully, and it’s time to let them do so.”

-Before joining the film adaptation of the Fantastic Beasts series — which is a spin-off of Harry Potter — in the lead role as Newt Scamander, Redmayne won critical acclaim for his portrayal of Lili Elbe — a transgender woman in 19th-century Denmark who was one of the earliest recipients of sex reassignment surgery — in The Danish Girl, which was directed by Tom Hooper.
+Before joining the film adaptation of the Fantastic Beasts series — which is a spin-off of Harry Potter — in the lead role as Newt Scamander, Redmayne won critical acclaim for his portrayal of Lili Elbe in The Danish Girl, which was directed by Tom Hooper.
+Elbe was a transgender woman in 19th-century Denmark who was one of the earliest recipients of sex reassignment surgery.

+For his efforts, Redmayne received Academy Award, Golden Globe and BAFTA nominations for Best Actor.
+However, he later questioned his own casting, telling GQ in 2018 that he still hadn’t reconciled whether playing the role was the right thing to do in terms of allowing trans people to tell their own story.

-24 hours before Redmayne offered his comments on Rowling’s tweets, Radcliffe responded via The Trevor Project, writing that “transgender women are women,” and further stating that those who argued against that opinion were erasing “the identity and dignity of transgender people.”
+One day before Redmayne offered his comments on Rowling’s tweets, Radcliffe responded via The Trevor Project, writing that “transgender women are women,” and further stating that those who argued against that opinion were erasing “the identity and dignity of transgender people.”